 Retailers may be able to offer a broader range of corn products or imported foods manufactured using corn derivatives.

-There may be additional costs to the food industry as some food ingredients derived from line 4114 would be required to be labelled.
+There may be additional costs to the food industry as food ingredients derived from MZHG0JG would require the 'genetically modified' labelling statement if they contain novel DNA or novel protein.

 Option 2 - Reject application

 Consumers: